Meghan Markle’s Sister To Write Tell-All Book, Claims Actress Is A ‘Social Climber’

-Meghan Markle, an American actress, may not be typical princess material, but that hasn’t stopped her whirlwind romance with “spare” Prince Harry.
-Reportedly, the two have been getting even more serious in recent months and she will be accompanying him to sister-in-law Pippa Middleton’s upcoming wedding reception, against regular palace protocol.
-She won’t, however, be allowed to attend the ceremony unless Prince Harry has formally proposed, an old royal custom.
+Meghan Markle, an American actress, may not be typical princess material, but that hasn’t stopped her whirlwind romance with Prince Harry.
+Reportedly, the two have been getting even more serious in recent months, and she will be accompanying him to sister-in-law Pippa Middleton’s upcoming wedding reception, which is against regular palace protocol.
+She won’t, however, be allowed to attend the ceremony unless Prince Harry has formally proposed, in keeping with the old royal custom.

 While reports say that the Royal Family has accepted Meghan Markle because they love seeing Prince Harry happy, not everyone is ecstatic for the pair.
-In fact, Meghan’s own estranged sister, Samantha Grant has threatened to write a tell-all book to expose what the actress has supposedly “done to her family.”
+In fact, Meghan’s own estranged sister, Samantha Grant, has threatened to write a tell-all book to expose what the actress has supposedly “done to her family.”

 Grant took to Twitter to discuss what will be in the book.